-Model This entry specifies whether it is an EVA firewall with a standard license or a firewall with a Pay As You Go license model.
-Model being used This entry specifies the virtual machine model applied (EVA1, EVA2, EVA3, EVA4 or EVAU).
-Limits applied This entry specifies the amount of memory and the number of virtual processors (vCPU) currently allocated to the EVA.
-Maximum limits This entry specifies the amount of memory and the maximum number of virtual processors (vCPU) that can be allocated to this EVA model.
+This entry specifies whether it is an EVA firewall with a standard license or a firewall with a Pay As You Go license model.
+This entry specifies the virtual machine model applied (EVA1, EVA2, EVA3, EVA4 or EVAU).
+This entry specifies the amount of memory and the number of virtual processors (vCPU) currently allocated to the EVA.
+This entry specifies the amount of memory and the maximum number of virtual processors (vCPU) that can be allocated to this EVA model.